 Founder and Editor-in-chief: Annie Ridout

-Annie writes for The Guardian and is a regular blogger for BabyCentre.
-She speaks about parenting and feminist issues on radio (BBC Radio 5, Resonance FM, the Niall Boylan Show) and has made TV appearances, including BBC’s Victoria Derbyshire show.
-She is an (almost) full time mum to two-year-old Joni, and is expecting a second baby in January 2017.
+I write for The Guardian and Red Magazine, and I’m a regular blogger for BabyCentre.
+I speak about parenting and feminist issues on radio (BBC Radio 5, Resonance FM, the Niall Boylan Show) and have made TV appearances, including BBC’s Victoria Derbyshire show.
+I’m an (almost) full time mum to two-year-old Joni, and 12-week-old Bodhi.

 “First thing in the morning I like to… go for a run, drink a decaf coffee and work until my daughter wakes up (in the summer: 7am, in the winter: 8.30am)”